mulderp/gnucap_book/gnucap-getting-started.md

 gnucap>
 ```

-This means there will be one voltage probe added to the node 1.
+This means there will be one voltage probe on node 1.
 Similarly you can add probes for a current in the resistor component for example:

 ```
+fourier
+gnucap> print op v(nodes) i(rload)
+gnucap> print
+tran
+ac
+dc
-gnucap>print op i(rload)
+op      v(1) i(rload)
 ```

 ### Basic simulations

-Now you can run an analysis such as "op" or "dc" to run different simulations:
+Now you can run an analysis such as "op" or "dc" to run different simulations.
+Operating points (or "op" simulations) are often helpful to get a first idea of where electrical charge moves inside a circuit.

+For the basic netlist so far the result is not very surprising:

 ```
 gnucap> op
-#           v(1)
+#           v(1)       i(rload)
- 0. 5.
- 1. 5.
+ 27. 5.
+0.005
 ```

+Gnucap took 27 iterations to solve the voltage and currents in the circuit.

-To measure currents in a resistor with a DC sweep, you can follow the same procedure.
-First enter nodes for observation with:
+To see how charge moves with respect to changes in an electrical component (e.g. voltage of the voltage source), it is possible to do a DC sweep.
+First enter nodes for dc observation with:

  ```
 gnucap> print dc i(rload)
  ```

-And start the sweep with:
+Then start the sweep with:

  ```
 gnucap> dc vsrc 0 3 0.5